 Holland observed that for a millennia Christianity existed without “what Muslim lawyers had long taken for granted – a comprehensive body of written rulings supposedly deriving from God Himself”.
 Holland is struck by the contrast of the Christian notion that God “wrote His rulings on the human heart”.

 Holland first picks up that theme in his book with Saint Augustine of Hippo in Chapter 5.
 Hollands description of Augustine’s words – that “God writes His laws on the heart,” and, therefore, “Love, and do what you like” – is a theme Holland traces as he finds it in the history of western thought.

-So, again, Holland picks up on the fact that Gratian opened his Decretum Gratiani (as it came to be called) with the statement that all law can be summed up in a single command: love your neighbor as yourself.
+Thus, Holland observes that Gratian opened his Decretum Gratiani with the statement that all law can be summed up in a single command: love your neighbor as yourself.
 Gratian called this idea “natural law”, summarized by the statement, “all souls are equal in the sight of God”.
-Gratian identified this principal to be the foundation stone of true justice.
+Gratian further identified this principal as the foundation stone of true justice.

-Holland mistakenly attributes the notion to Paul (“Paul’s authority on this score was definitive…. [e]choing the Stoics”) and finds Gratian’s syncretism of the law a decisive departure from earlier ages:
+Holland mistakenly attributes these ideas to Paul (“Paul’s authority on this score was definitive…. [e]choing the Stoics”). but the important point is that Gratian’s syncretism of the law was a decisive departure from earlier ages:

 “Much flowed from this compilation that earlier ages would have struggled to comprehend.
 Age old presumptions were being decisively overturned – that custom was the ultimate authority, that the great were owed a different justice from the humble, that inequality was something natural and to be taken for granted.”

 This is the central theme of Holland’s book – “How the Christian Revolution Remade the World” (its alternate title).
 His book is an attempt to trace back the roots of modern notions, such as the idea that people have “equal rights” stemming from natural law (“inalienable rights”) that fundamentally inform modern, western thought.